 You don't have to be a member of a senior center to see a mental health professional, but you do have to be 60 or older.

 DFTA's Friendly Visiting Program pairs older adults with screened and trained volunteers for in-home visits.
 Volunteers visit on a regular basis to talk about shared interests and experiences, forming friendships in the process.
-Volunteers may also take walks with you or help run errands.

 If you or someone you know would like a friendly visitor, contact a case-management agency in your area.